qsctr/material-tasks/README.md

 # material-tasks

 An unfinished, still-in-progress material design Polymer tasks web-app.

 To add tasks, click the + button in the toolbar.
 Do not use the FAB.
-I know it is confusing (fab is supposed to be important) but the fab does not work for now.
+It is confusing (fab is supposed to be important) but the fab does not work for now.

 Each task should have a project.
 In the add toolbar choose the project before pressing OK, or else it will not work.
 Pressing enter will not work too, you